-QTOF data than for ion trap data (Table 2).
-The precursor charge was also highly predictive in pairwise feature analysis of QTOF data when combined with five other parameters (Table 3).
-One factor in this predictiveness might be the asymmetrical distribution of +1 charged precursors: 39 were included as part of the training set positive peptides, whereas 311 were included in the negative peptides.
-As discussed in the Methods section, positive and negative peptides were not selected on this basis.
-Thus, observation of a +1 precursor ion is significantly more likely for a negative than positive peptide.
-Other parameters-such as the MS/MS spectrum peak count, the fraction of matched MS/MS peaks, and the fraction of matched MS/MS total ion current-were also significantly more predictive that for ion trap data, either alone (Table 2) or in combination with other parameters in pairwise scoring (Table 3).
-An enhanced signal-to-noise ratio for these data may also be valuable for the separation of positives and negatives.
+The enhanced performance of the SVM with QTOF data compared to ion trap data appears to be due to better predictiveness of a number of parameters, including precursor ion charge measurement.
+This value was significantly more predictive for the separation of positives from negatives in QTOF data than for ion trap data (Table 2).
+Precursor charge was also highly predictive in pairwise feature analysis of QTOF data when combined with five other parameters (Table 3).
+One factor in this predictiveness might be the asymmetrical distribution of +1 charged precursors: 39 were included as part of the training set positive peptides, while 311 were included in the negative peptides.
+As discussed in the methods section, positive and negative peptides were not selected on this basis.
+Thus observation of a +1 precursor ion is significantly more likely for a negative than positive peptide.
+Other parameters, such as the MS/MS spectrum peak count, the fraction of matched MS/MS peaks, and fraction of matched MS/MS total ion current, were also significantly more predictive that for ion trap data, either alone (Table 2) or in combination with other parameters in pairwise scoring (Table 3).
+An enhanced signal-to-noise ratio for this data may also be valuable for the separation of positives and negatives.